Life During Wartime: Talking Heads [Video]

 I’m getting used to it now

-Lived in a brownstone, lived in a ghetto
+Lived in a brownstone, lived in the ghetto

 I’ve lived all over this town